Biosafety Cabinet vs. Laminar Flow Clean Bench [Pros & Cons]

 Horizontal laminar flow hood

 Congratulations, you have money allocated for a new hood or biosafety cabinet!
-But now comes the hard part: which important piece of protective equipment do you choose?
+Now comes an important decision: Which piece of equipment do you invest in?
 Both serve a similar purpose — a form of containment — but there are some distinct differences you should consider before placing your equipment order.
+Read on for everything you need to know about biological safety cabinets and laminar flow hoods before you make your decision.

-• Biological safety cabinets (pictured above and also known as BSCs) provide personnel, product and environmental protection from hazardous particulates that require Biosafety Level 1, 2 or 3 containment.
+Biological safety cabinets (pictured above) provide personnel, product and environmental protection from hazardous particulates that require Biosafety Level 1, 2 or 3 containment.
 The Centers for Disease Control and Prevention (CDC) defines biological safety cabinets (BSCs) as “the primary means of containment developed for working safely with infectious microorganisms.”

 Types of Biological Safety Cabinets